Shajee98/Shajee98/README.md

 - 👋 Hi, I’m @Shajee98
 - 👀 I’m interested in Mobile and Web App Developement
-- 🌱 I’m currently learning React and React Native
+- 🌱 I'm proficient in MERN Stack and React Native
 - 💞️ I’m looking to collaborate on Web and Mobile App development projects
 - 📫 How to reach me: You can reach me at shajeebinwaqar@gmail.com